 How to get from Hanoi to Sapa

-The journey takes around 8 hours and costs approximately the same as traveling by bus.
-Reserve your train cabin in advance is highly recommended as tickets are likely to sell out fast during the summer season, harvest season in autumn, holidays and weekends.
+Booking your train in advance is highly recommended as tickets are likely to sell out fast during the summer season, harvest season in autumn, holidays and weekends.